netgen-layouts/layouts-docs/cookbook/using_themes.rst

 This template is located on disk at ``vendor/netgen/block-manager-standard/bundle/Resources/views/ngbm/themes/standard/layout/layout_1.html.twig`` path.
-As you can see, it's part of the ``standard`` theme, meaning, it can be overriden by your themes, just by placing the new template at the correct path.
+As you can see, it's part of the ``standard`` theme, meaning, it can be overridden by your themes, just by placing the new template at the correct path.
 Any of the following paths would be valid (in no specific order of priority):

 * ``app/Resources/views/ngbm/themes/theme1/layout/layout_1.html.twig``